Rororo-Fuchs/PublicPrompts/README.md

 AbstractToMindmap is a prompt that analyzes a text file and gives an abstract either as a mindmap or a textfile.
 It validates the abstracts by quoting significant passages of the text.

+Hyper is an example prompt from the author underscore to demonstrate how prompt hacking works.
+It has been already patched by OpenAI, so it can't be used anymore.
+It's upped here solely for demonstration.

 I have reduced the prompt by using promptreducer's code: https://www.promptreducer.com/